syncfusion-content/xamarin-docs/Xamarin/Expander/Appearance.md

 You can download the entire source of this demo [here](https://github.com/SyncfusionExamples/Xamarin-Expander-VisualStateManager).

-N> When effects view is applied to `Expander` by adding Visual as "Material", it is necessary to initialize the `Xamarin.Forms.FormsMaterial.Init` in iOS and Android.
+N> When effects view is applied to `Expander` by adding Visual as `Material`, it is necessary to initialize the `Xamarin.Forms.FormsMaterial.Init` in iOS and Android.

 ## See also